 The University of Tasmania, along with the Commonwealth and Tasmanian governments, is embarking on a project which will underpin a vision for the state as a leader in the digital, creative and performing arts.
-This vision includes the construction of a major complex, co-located with Hobart's historic Theatre Royal on the 'Wapping 4' site.
+This vision includes the construction of a major complex, adjoining Hobart's historic Theatre Royal on the 'Wapping 4' site.

 The notorious Shakespeare tavern revealed!